harry976/LiquorPediaAPI/README.md

 This API is written using C# and ASP.NET Core 8.0.
 This repository contains the source code for the API, including the models, context and endpoints files.

 The API is deployed using google cloud run via the link made by google cloud build to this repository.
-A push to this repository will trigger a build onto google cloud run and the updated API will be deployed and any changes made will take affect.
+A push to this repository will trigger a build onto google cloud run and the updated API will be deployed and any change made will take affect.

 the swagger page for the endpoints can be accessed via: